Noel Johnson (athlete)

 Noel Johnson (July 7, 1899 – January 21, 1996) was an advanced age marathon runner and athlete who set a number of records in the New York City Marathon and the Senior Olympics.

-Earlier life
+Early life

 Johnson was born in Heron Lake, Minnesota.
 He supported himself during the great depression as a professional boxer.
 Boxrec records of his bouts are incomplete.
 He later moved to San Diego, married, and worked for Convair.